wagnerjfr/mysql-innodb-cluster/README.md

     }
 }
 ```
-Up to the clustes has just one node.
+Up to now, the cluster has just one node.
 In the next section we will add more three nodes.

 ## 4. Add the other MySQL servers to the InnoDB Cluster